 Status: This initiative outside of the scope of the Market Design effort.

-Maximum Unsecured Credit Limits (I)
+Maximum Unsecured Credit Limits

 Most other ISO’s have maximum unsecured credit limits that are significantly lower than those of the ISO.
 The ISO should reduce the maximum unsecured credit limits available to market participants.